Ability Action Australia

 • Literacy — reading and writing

-3) Sessions are relaxed and play-based
+3) Speech therapy sessions can be relaxed and play-based

-Speech pathologists are trained over a period of four to five years in the diagnosis, management and treatment of children who are unable to communicate effectively or who have difficulty with feeding and swallowing.
+Speech pathologists are trained over a period of four to five years in the diagnosis, management, and treatment of children who are unable to communicate effectively or who have difficulty with feeding and swallowing.

-For babies, toddlers and preschool/school-aged children, a visit to the speech pathologist is recommended in the following circumstances:
+For babies, toddlers, and preschool/school-aged children, a visit to the speech pathologist is recommended in the following circumstances:

 • They get frustrated trying to communicate

-• They have difficulty understanding what is said to them, or following instructions
+• They have difficulty understanding what is said to them or following instructions

 • Their speech is hesitant or lacks fluency